 Beginners Piano – A great place to start!

-There is so much to be said about lessons with 4, 5, and 6 year olds on piano, and as a teacher, I really love this age group.
+There is so much to be said about piano lessons with 4, 5, and 6-year-olds on piano, and as a teacher, I really love this age group.
 I also really enjoy working with teachers to give advice about this age group, because such a huge opportunity is present to have fun while teaching and engage with an enthusiastic young musician!
 Key points to remember are to keep your creativity and excitement flowing.
 The lesson plan ideas I listed are only successful if you are working to reach the student and make them feel proud of every accomplishment—whether large or small.
-So stay fun and happy, work towards reinforcement of all new ideas, and you’ll have great success in your piano lessons with a young beginner!
+So stay fun and happy, work towards the reinforcement of all new ideas, and you’ll have great success in your piano lessons with a young beginner!